Global markets shudder over growing Russia sanctions

 Although the U.S. market fundmentals have weathered the storm so far, “sentiment-driven concerns are unlikely to change anytime soon,” Bahnsen said Monday in comments emailed to The Post.
 “From a market perspective, sanctions against Russia will likely have the largest impact on currency markets, including the ruble, the Euro and the dollar.”

-The Russian attack is arriving at a moment when the global economy is grappling with a host of pandemic-era stressors, from chaotic supply chains to widespread labor shortages.
+The maelstrom of disruption is arriving at a moment when the global economy is grappling with a host of pandemic-era stressors, from chaotic supply chains to widespread labor shortages.
 Although investors typically shrug off geopolitical tensions, the Ukraine crisis is weighing heavily on the markets because of Russia’s central role as a global energy producer.
 Russia produces about 10 percent of the world’s oil supply, on par with the United States and Saudi Arabia, and surging energy costs will ripple quickly through the economy, fueling inflation that is already threatening the economic recovery.

+Historical record suggests that military conflicts and related geopolitical disruptions usually do more short-term damage to markets than they change overall sentiment and trends, according to Chris Larkin, managing director of trading at eTrade from Morgan Stanley.
+Even after the immediate, headline-based volatility subsides, there will be many challenges for investors to contend with, Larkin said Monday in comments emailed to The Post

+“The macro factors that were in place before a shock will, in time, reassert themselves,” Larkin said.
+“So pressures like high inflation and rising interest rates will remain after the market fully absorbs the shock of the events in Europe."

 Oil prices surged higher amid the rising tensions, which have seen oil prices pushed beyond $100 per barrel in recent sessions.
 Brent crude, the international oil benchmark, was trading nearly 4.5 percent higher Monday, around $98.30 per barrel.
 West Texas Intermediate crude, the U.S. oil benchmark, also climbed nearly 4.5 percent, to trade around $95.60 per barrel.